 It was the end of the millennium, lotteries everywhere, classifications were made and even the end of the world was announced.
 In those last years of the twentieth century, the undisputed critic on architecture in the United States without a doubt one of the most important of his time was Herbert Muschamp.

-His writings in The New York Times were our food in the nineties, he was followed and hated by his pen, was the one who uttered the famous phrase about Seagram and pointed as the best building of the millennium.
+His writings in The New York Times were our food in the nineties, he was followed and hated by his pen, and he was the one who uttered the famous phrase about Seagram and pointed to the best building of the millennium.
 Today we have published that Norman Foster has started work on a near plot, it is good to remember the master, Mies and his work.

-The 38-story Manhattan office skyscraper was designed between 1954 and 1958 by Ludwig Mies van der Rohe in association with Philip Johnson and is the most refined version of the modern glass tower.
+The 38-story Manhattan office skyscraper, designed between 1954 and 1958 by Ludwig Mies van der Rohe in association with Philip Johnson, is the most refined version of the modern glass tower.
 It faces Park Avenue across a broad plaza of pink Vermont granite, bordered on either side by reflecting pools and ledges of verd antique marble.
-The tower itself is a steel-framed structure wrapped in a curtain wall of pink-gray glass.
+The tower itself is a steel-framed structure wrapped in a curtain wall of pink-grey glass.
 Spandrels, mullions and I-beams, used to modulate the surface of the glass skin, are made of bronze.
 The walls and elevator banks are lined with travertine.

 For much of the past thousand years, the pendulum of Western architectural taste has swung between two esthetic poles: Gothic and classical, they eventually came to be called.
 Because it fuses elements of both positions in a supremely elegant whole, the Seagram Building is my choice as the millennium's most important building.